-Shaun Woodard is a nationally certified professional dog trainer who believes that the key to successful relationships with our dogs lies in clear, effective and positive communication.
+Shaun Woodard is a nationally certified professional dog trainer who believes the key to successful relationships with our dogs lies in clear, effective and positive communication.

 His method is based in scientifically sound principles of positive reinforcement, and he enjoys introducing clients to clicker training (a method based on behavioral psychology that relies on marking desirable behavior and rewarding it).
 Shaun has experience with a wide range of breeds, and is particularly interested in helping families with anxious, fearful and reactive dogs find balance in their lives.

 A professional member of the Association of Professional Dog Trainers, Shaun regularly attends training seminars and conferences around the country and strives to remain informed of the latest research in working with our beloved canine companions.
-He is also a Mentor Trainer for Animal Behavior College, and enjoys helping people pursue careers in positive dog training.

 Just what exactly is a CPDT?